WriteTech-Hub/writetech-doc-review/README.md

 ## 🌟 **How It Works**

-**📄 Documentation Selection**: Community members select the technical documentation they'd like to review from the [curated list](https://github.com/WriteTech-Hub/writetech-doc-review/blob/main/docs/List%20of%20Documentation.md).
+**📄 Documentation Selection**: Community members select the technical documentation they'd like to review from the curated list of documentation available for that cycle.

-**✍️ Documentation Review Submission**: Members write and submit their reviews using the provided [review template](templates/review-template.md).
+**✍️ Documentation Review Submission**: Members write and submit their reviews using the provided [review template](review_template/review-template.md).

 **🔍 Review Process**: Each submission undergoes:
    - **External Review**: Peer-reviewed by selected community members.